A retro-style mystery game where students combine individual clues to reveal the solution.

 This engaging icebreaker game is perfect during the first week of school or when you want your class to collaborate and practise their communication.
 Students are each given one unique clue.
 They must share their clue with every other classmate to uncover the complete mystery. 🔍🎮

 A New Icebreaker for Students

-This game works similar to those old fashioned murder mysteries (without the violence).
-Each person playing has a special clue that can be shared with everyone else playing.
-Once you have all the clues you can find out whodunnit.
+This game works similarly to those old-fashioned murder mysteries (without the violence, of course!).
+Each person playing has a special clue that can be shared with everyone else.
+Once you have all the clues, you can find out ‘whodunnit’.
 Here’s a breakdown of what’s involved:

 - Each student page has a unique instruction/clue.

-- If there are 25 students playing, there will be 25 clues in circulation.
+- If 25 students are playing, there will be 25 clues in circulation.